Mote's Elizabeth Moore International Center for Coral Reef Research & Restoration

 - Eco-friendly design includes 30.1 kilowatt solar panels; rainwater capture system; and high-efficiency heating and cooling.
 (Application in progress for LEED Gold certification.)

-The wide variety of research and education programs conducted at the International Center for Coral Reef Research and Restoration (formerly Tropical Research Laboratory) reflect the diversity of Mote's staff and experience.
+The wide variety of research and education programs conducted at the Elizabeth Moore International Center for Coral Reef Research & Restoration (formerly Tropical Research Laboratory) reflect the diversity of Mote's staff and experience.
 Current programs with ongoing research at the Lab include:

 - Coral Reef Restoration